Independent Contractor Agreement Template, Free Download 2026

 Define the Scope of Work in Detail

-Write a comprehensive description of the services to be performed, including specific deliverables, quality standards, and deadlines.
+Write a detailed description of the services to be performed, including specific deliverables, quality standards, and deadlines.
 Attach any proposals, project plans, or specifications as exhibits.
-Be as specific as possible — courts interpret vague scope provisions against the drafter.
+Be as specific as possible, courts interpret vague scope provisions against the drafter.
 If the project involves multiple phases, create a milestone schedule with defined acceptance criteria for each phase.

 Set Compensation and Payment Schedule